Documented outcomes

 Before recommending any change to spend, we audited the existing setup.
 Three things were clear.

-There was no shared definition of a strong inquiry.
-Platform activity did not connect to the contacts the owner actually received.
-Follow-up depended on whoever was available, so response quality varied week to week.
+No shared definition of a strong inquiry.
+Platform activity didn't connect to the contacts the owner actually received.
+Follow-up depended on whoever was available.
+Response quality varied week to week.

 System correction

-We did not lead with a budget increase.
+We didn't lead with a budget increase.
 We restructured the system.

-Campaigns were reorganized around service areas that historically produced the best work.
-Source and channel were logged with every contact.
-A CRM record was created for each inquiry with channel, date, and status tracked consistently.
-A weekly review ran for thirty minutes with one documented decision based on the record, not platform nudges alone.
+We reorganized campaigns around service areas that historically produced the best work.
+We logged source and channel with every contact.
+We created a CRM record for each inquiry — channel, date, status tracked consistently.
+The weekly review ran for 30 minutes with one documented decision.
+Based on the record, not platform nudges alone.

 What changed

-Within the first weeks of the new structure, the owner could answer questions that had previously been unanswerable: which channel sent the strongest inquiries, what each contact cost by source, which service areas produced, and the follow-up status for open inquiries.
+Within the first weeks of the new structure, the owner could answer questions that had been unanswerable before.
+Which channel sent the strongest inquiries.
+What each contact cost by source.
+Which service areas produced.
+The follow-up status for open inquiries.

 Limits and how we talk about results

 This write-up describes a pattern we see in Houston service businesses: weak control, not weak demand.
-It is not a promise that your business will see the same timeline or magnitude of change.
+It isn't a promise that your business will see the same timeline or magnitude of change.

-We do not add fabricated metrics.
-Where numbers are not verified for public disclosure, we describe control outcomes in plain language instead.
+We don't add fabricated metrics.
+Where numbers aren't verified for public disclosure, we describe control outcomes in plain language.

 The pattern